Akllu/Akllu/README.md

 ## Hi there, I'm Aleksi 👋

 - :briefcase: Software developer trainee at Pinja Group
-- :mortar_board: Second year Information Technology student at Oulu University of Applied Sciences.
+- :mortar_board: Information Technology student at Oulu University of Applied Sciences.

 ### Languages and Tools: